RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

         - time (Not an issue, just time scaling needs to be really small)
         - servo connection check (see what address to check)

+2. Teaching mode
+    - Turn on teaching mode: 360 360 ...
+Turn off (ros service)
+    - sleep, record joint angles, wakeup
+    - arduino: calibrate angles.
+If not accurate, the visualization will be off.
+        - the calculated angle and the raw value mapping
+        - repeat on every motor
+    - arduino: sleep/wakeup upon command
+    - replay

+3. Future